I thought I knew a lot about the SAT. I took it. My three kids took it, over and over.

 3. There are no SAT vocabulary words.
 Yep, gone.
 Those words that no one used in real life are no longer part of the exam.

 4. The SAT Math test questions use simple, straightforward language and will look like the content your teen sees in his high school classes.
 There are no tricky questions or unclear wording.
 The math section consists of two parts with a break to catch your breath in between.
-Overall, there is 38% more time per question on the SAT than on the ACT, a big help for kids who don’t like to do math under extreme time pressure.

 5. There is no science section on the SAT but they’ll find science concepts within the reading passages instead.
 For any kid who finds science daunting, this is a big plus.